 Because each trade only has a tiny edge, market microstructure, the structure behind how orders get quoted and filled, matters more than usual.
 The spread is your first challenge, as paying the bid–ask on every entry/exit can erase a 2–3 pip target if the pair isn’t highly liquid or your broker widens spreads in volatile moments.

-In reality, you should know that successful scalpers focus on the most liquid pairs (like majors) and finding the right sessions in which to keep costs microscopic and optimize execution, platform speed, order type, and consistent fills.
-This is because, in scalping, microstructure often determines whether a seemingly small edge shows up in your P&L.
+Successful scalpers focus on the most liquid pairs (like majors) and the right sessions to keep costs microscopic and optimize execution, platform speed, order type, and fills.

 A signal comes as a pulse of information about a certain pair of currencies in the form of a recommendation that the trader must perform an action at a predetermined price and time.
 Signals are either generated by highly skilled and experienced human traders or by automated algorithms.
 Here are some differences between the two: